Tips for camping in a travel trailer

 If you are still cranking, throw that thing away and get one of these.
 You will want to send me presents, you’ll be so thankful!

-See that beat up black paint?
+See that distressed black paint?
 I just spray painted it tonight so it looks all shiny and new again.
-A spray bomb works great!
+A spray paint can works great!
 But.. you know… I don’t primp when I camp.

 For those that go camping with a travel trailer on a regular basis, they will laugh at my carpet.
 This is NOT adequate.